 “Utilize social media and ask your agent for leads on homes going on the market before they are listed on the MLS,” Bardos also recommends.

-8. Submit your loan application
+Step 8: Submit your loan application

 If you’ve found a home you’re interested in purchasing, you’re ready to complete a mortgage application.
 These days, most applications can be done online, but it can sometimes be more efficient to apply with a loan officer in person or over the phone.
+You might be better able to establish a relationship with the loan officer in person, too, which can work to your advantage if you have questions in the process or issues come up.

 The lender will also pull your credit report to verify your creditworthiness.

-9. Wait out the underwriting process
+Step 9: Wait out the underwriting process

 “After all your financial information is gathered, this information is submitted to an underwriter — a person or committee that makes credit determinations,” explains Bruce Ailion, an Atlanta-based real estate attorney and Realtor.
 “That determination will either be yes, no or a request for more information from you.”